YangCatalog/backend/documentation/source/index.html.md

 This endpoint serves to run two different processes:

 1. pull_local.py
-2. openconfigPullLocall.py

-These scripts serve as automated tools to parse and populate all the new openconfig yang modules and ietf DRAFT and RFC yang modules to yangcatalog.
+This script serves as an automated tool to parse and populate all the new openconfig yang modules and ietf DRAFT and RFC yang modules to yangcatalog.
 Since this job takes some time the endpoint will respond only with verification information and a job-id on which you can